 How do I abuse this vulnerability?

 mdmdiagnostics.dll.
-More background on this can be found here.
+There are various guides on how this can be achieved.

 How could the vendor have prevented this vulnerability?